 Accountability Statement

-In all my work - including workshops, trainings, 1-1 sessions, and consultations with organisations and individuals - I commit to create spaces which are respectful and welcoming, and which honour diverse lived experiences, insights, perspectives and ways of being in the world.
+In all my work - including mediation, trauma-informed yoga and coaching sessions, and equity and inclusion consultations with organisations - I commit to create spaces which are respectful and welcoming, and which honour diverse lived experiences, insights, perspectives and ways of being in the world.

 I strive to work with integrity, clarity, and empathy to walk alongside and support others with gentleness and patience, so that they feel empowered to find their own ways of showing up in the world which interrupt oppression.

-Work on anti-racism, racism and race has a potential to be charged and difficult at times, provoking strong emotions and responses.
+Working together on issues that matter to us - whether it is through personal or organisational collaboration - has a potential to be difficult at times, provoking strong emotions and responses.
 I recognise that we each have distinct life stories, and what feels neutral or welcoming for one person could be experienced as triggering by somebody else.
-I will do my best to create welcoming, kind, and at the same time honest and open conditions for my clients to recognise whether they feel challenged - which can be a positive outcome - or unsafe.
-In conversations about racism, white folks may feel exposed to risk, challenged, and sometimes overwhelmed with thoughts, emotions and sensations - but we are highly unlikely to be in danger.
-This work involves building our capacities within our bodies to feel grounded and calm when we feel challenged, and to respond with integrity and courage.
+I will do my best to create welcoming, kind, honest and open conditions of psychological safety for my clients.

 I encourage my clients and colleagues with whom I work to hold me accountable.
 I am grateful for and will respond to feedback on any aspect of my work.